emmercm/docker-qbittorrent/README.md

 - `/config`: the qBittorrent config directory containing `qBittorrent.conf`
 - `/downloads`: the default download location
 - `/incomplete`: the default incomplete download location
-- `/torrents`: the qBittorrent folder that contains `.torrent` files and fast resume data
+- `/data`: the qBittorrent folder that contains fast resume data, `.torrent` files, logs, and other data.

 Usage: